 After your acceptance to USAC, you were asked to submit a housing questionnaire via your Gateway account, where you indicated your housing preferences.
 You are given the choice of a single or double room.
 Keep in mind the single room is slightly more expensive.
-You are responsible for paying your housing directly to USAC.
+A double room is included in the summer fees (a single room has a surcharge).
+All students will still have to pay a housing deposit that is partially refundable at the end of the program.